National Football League History

 Among the list of achievements during Rozelle's 29-year career as commissioner, the NFL also suffered its low points.
 Two players' strikes in 1982 and 1987 marred the league's otherwise strident progress.
 A litigious relationship with a rival league, the United States Football League (USFL), also diverted the league's attention, resulting in a $1.7 billion antitrust lawsuit filed against the league.
 The jury rejected all of the USFL's television-related claims in 1986, however.
 The 1980s also bore witness to a contentious battle between the NFL and the owner of the Oakland Raiders, Al Davis, formerly head of the AFL.
 Davis, who wanted to move his team to Los Angeles, prevailed, despite repeated attempts by the NFL to stop the team's relocation.
 In addition, television ratings for the NFL dipped during the mid~1980s amid escalating expenses arising from increasing player salaries.
 Integral to the league's ability to withstand the turbulence was the willingness of broadcasters to pay increasing amounts for the right to air NFL games, upon which Rozelle had predicated the league's success.
 Toward this end, the league demonstrated encouraging vibrancy by the end of the 1980s.
 When Rozelle retired in 1989, a new four-year contract was signed with the three major networks, ABC, CBS, NBC, and two cable networks, ESPN and TNT, valued at $3.6 billion, the largest in television history.

 Rozelle's successor, Paul Tagliabue, took charge of the league in 1989, becoming the seventh chief executive to lead the NFL.
 Under Tagliabue's control, the NFL expanded during the 1990s, both domestically and abroad.
 In 1991 the NFL decided to expand to 30 franchises, leading to the debut of the Jacksonville Jaguars and the Carolina Panthers in 1994.
+By adding two more teams the NFL stood to make more revenue from ticket sales as well as increased television revenue.
 The league also launched the World League of American Football in 1991, after years of staging preseason games at international venues.
 When the new league began playing Europe, the NFL became the first sports league to operate on a weekly basis on two continents.
 Initially, the World League faltered, taking a two-year hiatus before resuming operation as the NFL Europe League in 1998.
 Although the NFL continued to contend with rising player salaries--a perennial problem predating the league's existence--broadcasters consistently demonstrated a willingness to keep pace with the league's rising expenses by paying vast sums for broadcasting rights.
 In 1998, as the NFL prepared for the century ahead, the market value of its programming showed no signs of weakening in the least.
 In a record-setting, eight-year deal with ABC, FOX, CBS, and ESPN, the networks paid a staggering $17.6 billion for the broadcast rights to NFL games.
 Clearly, the strength of NFL programming was sufficient to ensure the league's continued success into the next millennium.

 Principal Divisions: NFL Enterprises; NFL Properties; NFL Charities.